The American International School Muscat

-The American International School Muscat (TAISM) is an American curriculum international school in Muscat, Oman, serving early childhood through high school.
+The American International School Muscat (TAISM) is a non-for-profit, co-education, American curriculum international school in Muscat, Oman, serving early childhood through high school.
 Established in 1998, it is the sole American-only curriculum school in Oman.

-As of 2020, the school had 720 students which came from 62 other countries.
+As of 2020, the school had 720 students, who have come from 62 other countries.

 TAISM is a member of the SAISA League.